LibreQoE/LibreQoS/README.md

 * TC filters divided into groups with hashing filters to significantly increase efficiency and minimize resource use
    * VM running LibreQoS with 1000 client rules uses just 250MB RAM on average
 * Simple client management through csv file
+* Simple statistics - table shows top 20 subscribers by packet loss, with APs listed
 ## Limitations
 * Linux tc hash tables can only handle ~4000 rules each.
 This limits total possible clients to 2000 single-protocol clients (IPv4 only / IPv6 only) or 1000 dual stack clients.
-Eventually we will rework the code to allow for more clients by linking to hash tables.
+Eventually we will rework the code to allow for more clients by linking more hash tables.
 ## Requirements
 * Edge and Core routers with MTU 1500 on links between them
    * If you use MPLS, you would terminate MPLS traffic at the core router.
 LibreQoS cannot decapsulate MPLS on its own.